 While flax is phytoestrogenic, which means that it has the propensity to mimic estrogen, there may need to be more research to claims that phytoestrogens actually increase excess estrogen.
 Excess estrogen has been linked to fueling the growth of uterine fibroids, endometriosis, ovarian cysts and some cancers.
-But it appears in recent studies that the high fiber and lignan content in flax actually helps to remove excess estrogens which may actually help estrogen fueled fertilty issues.
+But it appears in recent studies that the high fiber and lignan content in flax actually helps to remove excess estrogens which may actually help estrogen-fueled fertility issues.

 EPO is high in Linoleic Acid and Gamma Linoleic Acid.
-LA is needed for prostaglandin E and the GLA is needed for the synthesis of prostaglandin E. Prostaglandins are not hormones, they are messengers that act on many different cells, they are also produced in many different areas of the body.
+LA is needed for prostaglandin E and the GLA is needed for the synthesis of prostaglandin E. Prostaglandins are not hormones, they are messengers that act on many different cells; they are also produced in many different areas of the body.
 Hormones are produced in designated sites in the body (unique to the hormone).
 Prostaglandins are necessary for proper hormonal balance.
-It is believed that the high levels of LA and GLA’s in EPO have direct effect on uterine cells.
-These contract and relax smooth muscle tissue.
+It is believed that the high levels of LA and GLAs in EPO have a direct effect on uterine cells.
+These fatty acids contract and relax smooth muscle tissue.
 One of the many functions of Prostaglandins is to help control regulation of hormones as well as control cell growth.
-Is has also been found that aspirin and aspirin like compounds may inhibit prostaglandin function.*
+Is has also been found that aspirin and aspirin-like compounds may inhibit prostaglandin function.*

 I think there are a lot of different factors we need to look at here.
 What else have you been taking?
 Are you taking other fertility herbs or supplements?
 Have you been sick?
 What are your cycles usually like?
 Are you on aspirin therapy?
 It may also be a charting error.

 A: DIM is an interesting supplement and may be a bit confusing.
 DIM stimulates the body to metabolize bad estrogen, not your good ones.
-For estrogen to be modified into its final form before passing out of the body (removal) it has to be combined with oxygen for aerobic metabolism.
-DIM increases specific aerobic metabolism for estrogen, this in turn multiplies the chance for estrogen to be broken down into good beneficial estrogen metabolites (2-hydroxy estrogen).
-When the good estrogen metabolites are increased by the DIM, this creates a reduction in bad estrogen (16-hydroxy estrogen) which have the potential to cause cancers, endometriosis, uterine fibroids, ect.
-Good estrogen metabolites protect the heart and brain with antioxidant activity.
-Increased bad estrogen may be promoted by obesity and exposure to man made environmental toxins.
+For estrogen to be modified into its final form before passing out of the body (removal), it has to be combined with oxygen for aerobic metabolism.
+DIM increases specific aerobic metabolism for estrogen; this in turn multiplies the chance for estrogen to be broken down into good beneficial estrogen metabolites (2-hydroxy estrogen).
+When the good estrogen metabolites are increased by the DIM, this creates a reduction in bad estrogen (16-hydroxy estrogen) which have the potential to cause cancers, endometriosis, uterine fibroids, etc. Good estrogen metabolites protect the heart and brain with antioxidant activity.
+Increased bad estrogen may be promoted by obesity and exposure to man-made environmental toxins.
 DIM promotes healthy estrogen metabolism.

 A: Fertilica FertiliGreens contains some herbs that are not suggested for regular use during pregnancy.
 It is fine to use this supplement all month long, even after ovulation.
 If you find out you are pregnant while using Fertilica FertiliGreens, switch to another greens powder supplement that does not contain additional herbs like pure spirulina.
 Your local health food store should carry one.

-Q: I have irregular cycles.
-I heard that taking Soy Isoflavones for a 5 day period prior to ovulation will stimulate ovulation.
-So after my next period is over I thought of trying the soy isoflavones.
+6. Q: I have irregular cycles.
+I heard that taking Soy Isoflavones for a 5-day period prior to ovulation will stimulate ovulation.
+So after my next period is over, I thought of trying the soy isoflavones.
 Is it true that soy isoflavones stimulate ovulation like Clomid?

-A: Using soy isoflavones, especially when self prescribed are not very effective or the best option.
+A: Using soy isoflavones, especially when self-prescribed, are not very effective or the best option.
 I feel that supporting and nourishing the systems that produce and control hormones is best.
-You can do this through good nutrition, herbs, supplements and natural therapies rather than manipulate the hormones.
+You can do this through good nutrition, herbs, supplements, and natural therapies rather than manipulating the hormones.

-Many people think that soy isoflavones are natures Clomid and will stimulate ovulation.
+Many people think that soy isoflavones are nature’s Clomid and will stimulate ovulation.
 Clomid binds to estrogen receptor cells and blocks them in the hypothalamus.
-Once these are blocked your brain no longer receives signals from estrogen.
-This tricks you body into thinking you have low levels of estrogen (which is released from your follicles as they are maturing).
-This confuses your body and then Gonadotropin-releasing hormone (GNRH) signals release of Follicle Stimulating Hormone (FSH) which signals the follicle to release estrogen.
-The hope is that the Clomid will increase FSH production which will stimulate the follicles to release estrogen and then ovulation will occur.
+Once these are blocked, your brain no longer receives signals from estrogen.
+This tricks your body into thinking you have low levels of estrogen (which is released from your follicles as they are maturing).
+This confuses your body and then Gonadotropin-releasing hormone (GNRH) signals release of Follicle Stimulating Hormone (FSH), which signals the follicle to release estrogen.
+The hope is that the Clomid will increase FSH production, which will stimulate the follicles to release estrogen and then ovulation will occur.

-Q: My acupuncturist has prescribed Chinese herbs for my infertility, is it okay to combine the herbs in the Fertility Cleanse Kit with these?
+7. Q: My acupuncturist has prescribed Chinese herbs for my infertility; is it okay to combine the herbs in the Fertility Cleanse Kit with these?

-Q: What is the best herb to boost oestrogen ?
-I am also wondering if you can take Vitex, Dong quai and Black Cohosh together to try and regulate menstruation?
+8. Q: What is the best herb to boost estrogen ?
+I am also wondering if you can take Vitex, Dong quai, and Black Cohosh together to try and regulate menstruation?

-Research has shown some plants contain phyto-estrogens which may mimic estrogen in the human body, but this does not mean they are the same as the hormone molecules released by our bodies.
-Recent studies show that phyto-estrogen molecules are planar where oestrogen molecules are three dimensional.
+Research has shown some plants contain phytoestrogens which may mimic estrogen in the human body, but this does not mean they are the same as the hormone molecules released by our bodies.
+Recent studies show that phyto-estrogen molecules are planar where estrogen molecules are three dimensional.
 Because they are structurally and biologically different, they have different actions.
-So while some plants contain phyto-estrogens like soy, flax, licorice rt., and red clover, they may not boost your naturally occuring oestrogen levels the same as a body that is producing normal levels of its own oestrogen would.
+So, while some plants contain phytoestrogens like soy, flax, licorice rt., and red clover, they may not boost your naturally occurring estrogen levels the same as a body that is producing normal levels of its own estrogen would.

-To balance hormone levels with herbs it really comes down to choosing ones that nourish body systems that support our fertility issues and weakness.
-Vitex is a great herb that supports the hypothalamic-pituitary-ovarian axis (hormonal feedback loop) thus helping to promote regular ovulation.
+To balance hormone levels with herbs, it really comes down to choosing ones that nourish body systems that support our fertility issues and weaknesses.
+Vitex is a great herb that supports the hypothalamic-pituitary-ovarian axis (hormonal feedback loop), thus helping to promote regular ovulation.
 Dong Quai tonifies and strengthens the uterus by regulating hormonal control, improving uterine tone, and improving the timing of the menstrual cycle.
-Traditionally Black Cohosh has been used to help bring on an absent period.
-Lower dosage has an anti-spasmodic (relaxing) effect on the uterus, higher dosage a stimulates the uterine muscles to contract and thus tone itself.
+Traditionally, Black Cohosh has been used to help bring on an absent period.
+Lower dosage has an anti-spasmodic (relaxing) effect on the uterus, while a higher dosage stimulates the uterine muscles to contract and thus tone itself.
 Black Cohosh should not be used for more than 6 months.

 These herbs have been shown to be safely combined, but I am not sure that Black Cohosh or Dong Quai is the best choice for your situation.
 Remember that Vitex and Dong Quai need to be taken for many months to be effective.
 Has your doctor talked to you about why your estrogen levels may be low?
 Finding the answer to that question may be the key as to which natural remedies may be best for your personal needs.